loizoshad/zonopy/README.md

 # zonopy - Hybrid Zonotope-Based Reachability Analysis

+This code is currentrly under major reconstruction.
 An updated and more readable version of this code is expected to arrive soon.